Article 5 Right to liberty

 The House of Lords made a declaration of incompatibility, and the law was repealed in response.

 In 2004, the European Court of Human Rights found that an autistic man with profound disabilities, HL, had been unlawfully deprived of his liberty in a hospital.
 The Court found that there were no safeguards in place to protect HL against arbitrary detention, especially given he lacked the capacity to consent to his treatment and had no opportunity to challenge the decision.

 As a result of this landmark judgment, in April 2009 the Deprivation of Liberty Safeguards (DoLS) came into effect.
 The DoLS are intended to satisfy the procedural safeguards required by Article 5, e.g. by providing that any deprivation is kept under review.

 Serious problems, however, remain.
-People who lack capacity and are being cared for and treated in care homes and hospitals are among the most vulnerable in our community – as demonstrated by the shocking Winterbourne View scandal.
+People who lack capacity being cared for and treated in care homes and hospitals are among the most vulnerable in our community – as demonstrated by the shocking Winterbourne View scandal.
 In practice, it appears the DoLS are not properly understood or simply not being applied.
-Judicial interpretation of the extent of the application of Article 5 in these types of cases has also been restrictive.
-This all means that the DoLS are providing protection in a very small number of cases.
+Judicial interpretation of the law in these types of cases has also been restrictive.
+This all means that the DoLS are only providing protection in a very small number of cases.